-- At the time of the survey, the estimated vacancy rate of the surveyed LIHTC eldlerly apartment properties was 2.3%. - \star At the time of the survey, the four of the five surveyed LIHTC elderly properties maintained a waiting list ranging in size of between 20 to 49 applicants. - The nearest LIHTC elderly property to the proposed subject site is the Village at Chickamauga I apartments which opened in 2007.
-At the time of the survey, the 40-unit development was 100% occupied and had 42 applicants on the waiting list.
-Management reported that the development was 100% occupied within 3-months of opening. - The typical absorption period of LIHTC elderly properties located within Northwest Georgia is 3 to 8 months.
-Most of the surveyed LIHTC elderly properties were 100% occupied over a 3 to 4 month period. - The bedroom mix of the surveyed LIHTC elderly apartment properties is 41% 1BR and 59% 2BR.
+At the time of the survey, the estimated vacancy rate of the surveyed LIHTC eldlerly apartment properties was less than 1% at 0.6%.

+At the time of the survey, all of the surveyed LIHTC elderly properties maintained a waiting list ranging in size of between 15 to 55 applicants.

+The nearest LIHTC elderly property to the proposed subject site is the Village at Chickamauga I apartments which opened in 2007.
+At the time of the survey, the 40-unit development was 100% occupied and had 55 applicants on the waiting list.
+Management reported that the development was 100% occupied within 3-months of opening.

+The typical absorption period of LIHTC elderly properties located within Northwest Georgia is 3 to 8 months.
+Most of the surveyed LIHTC elderly properties were 100% occupied over a 3 to 4 month period.

+The bedroom mix of the surveyed LIHTC elderly apartment properties is 41% 1BR and 59% 2BR.